Polistes carnifex: Description

 Polistes carnifex is the largest Neotropical wasp in the genus Polistes with a body length up to three centimetres.
-The normal size is 24-27mm, with a possible maximum of 33mm.
+The normal size is 24–27 mm, with a possible maximum of 33 mm.
 Despite its size, it is a relatively non-aggressive insect.

 It is colored yellow with some brown stripes, these are partially blackish.
 The antennae are yellow with a darkened base.
 The head is yellow, the crown of the head being black and ending with reddish-brown stripes.
 The maxillae are reddish-brown, outlined in black.
 The thorax is yellow, the dorsal part black, but with a quartet of dark reddish-brown spots.
 The pronotum is totally or almost totally colored yellow.
 The abdomen is yellow, the second segment (tergite) darkened at the base.
 The wings are reddish-brown, or yellowish reddish-brown, and the feet are dark-colored.

 It can be grouped with a number of species which can be distinguished from other species within the genus Polistes by their lacking of a groove on the underside of its head called the epicnemial sulcus.
 P. carnifex can be distinguished among this group of wasps by its wide cheek plates.
 Also the first tergite is very compact, dorsally convex, and elevated vertically compared to the constriction where the abdomen is inserted into the thorax.
 Furthermore, the eyes do not touch the clypeus.
 Lastly, this is a very large wasp, with individuals always longer than 20mm.
 The first gastral segment (sternite) is less broad than long.

 Ducke states that the nests, with their relatively long and strong central petiole, are characteristic for the species, at least among the species in the genus of which the nest was known in his time.

-P. carnifex ssp. rufipennis appears to differ from the nominate type by the body and wings being colored a tan brown, almost chestnut.
+P. carnifex rufipennis appears to differ from the nominate type by the body and wings being colored a tan brown, almost chestnut.
 Latreille describes it as such, with the antennas and the last quarter of the tarsi being more yellowish.
 It is yellow above the jaws, the posterior (back) edge of the first segment of the thorax, the very end of the thorax, the area beyond the second scutellum, the posterior edges of the first three rings (tergites + sternites) of the abdomen and the entirety of the following ring, this yellow being in the form of bands on the front rings, and forming two large, united patches which extend laterally to the extreme end of the thorax.
 A part of the inferior and anterior sides, the outline of the scutellum, and the square segment above that which Latreille calls the "second scutellum" are a similar color, but fainter.
 The abdomen and wings are glossy.
 The length of the body of the creature is 26mm.